The Patience of a Saint

 “The works of God are not accomplished when we wish them, but whenever it pleases him” ~ Saint Vincent de Paul

 But his ability to icily adorn the tree with tinsel wasn’t even what impressed me the most.
 What I’ll never forget was what happened on December 26th (or thereabouts) each year.
-Because it was then that he would proceed to remove each strand of tinsel ~ one skinny and silvery sliver at a time ~ placing it on the thin cardboard inset that would serve as the tinsels’ winter getaway home (hey, good tinsel was hard to come by).
+Because it was then that he would proceed to remove each strand of tinsel ~ one skinny and silvery sliver at a time ~ placing it on the thin cardboard inset that would serve as the tinsels’ winter getaway home.

-He never once appeared the least bit bored or frustrated, nor did he ever complain of having to perform this heroically tedious and arduous task by his lonesome.
-Now as allegedly good grandchildren, we would of course help out, but I use the word “help” rather loosely.
+He never once appeared the least bit bored or frustrated, nor did he ever complain about having to perform this heroically tedious and arduous task by himself.
+As (allegedly) good grandchildren, we would of course help out, but I use the word “help” rather loosely.
 After a few minutes passed and maybe a few dozen tinsel pieces were relocated, we would silently slip away to the television set and the weekly episode of Ricochet Rabbit and Droop Along.

 Patience...
 Persistence...
 Perseverance.

-My grandfather wasn’t the only holy person who possessed these virtues.
-Today the Church recognizes and celebrates a woman who lived by these virtues as well, the great Saint Monica.
+My grandfather wasn’t the only holy person who possessed the distinction of patience.
+Today the Catholic Church recognizes and celebrates a woman who possessed this most elusive yet coveted virtue as well, the great Saint Monica.

-In addition to her unceasing prayers for Augustine, it’s safe to assume that Monica pulled no punches in voicing her displeasure over her son’s dissolute life.
-When it came to her son, popularity contests were of no interest to her; it would seem that a number of parents today could take a cue from Saint Monica.
+In addition to her prayers for Augustine, Monica pulled no punches in voicing her displeasure over her son’s licentious life.
+There was a time in his life when she refused to allow Augustine to reside, eat, or sleep in her house as a result of his lifestyle.
+Popularity contests were of no interest to her.
+Given the astounding petulance of some of our youth today, perhaps there are a number of parents could take a cue from Saint Monica in that regard.

-Jesus is patient with us, no doubt.
-We know this by virtue of his willingness to forgive unconditionally (Luke 23:34), his generosity (John 14:2) and of course his concern for those to whom he would bid farewell prior to his Ascension into heaven (John 15:26-16:4).
+Jesus is patient with us, this we know by virtue of his willingness to forgive unconditionally (Luke 23:34) and his generosity (John 14:2).
 There are many other examples of course.
-He does however urge us to act, and to act swiftly.
+He does however urge us to act and to act swiftly.
 He does this out of love.
 No one is promised tomorrow.

 Approach the patient and persistent Saint Monica with great patience and persistence of prayer.
-I can’t imagine her letting you down.
+I can’t imagine she would let you down.

 “Almighty Father, You desire not the death of the sinner, but that he may be converted and live.
 Pour out upon us Your mercy and hear the prayers of Your servants.
 Soften the hearts of Your children who have strayed from the true path which You established for their salvation.
 They are now forgetful of their duties as Catholics, and pursue the pleasures of the world.
 Grant that they may quickly return to the practice of every Christian virtue, so that their lives may shine with the integrity of faith, the fervor of piety, and the ardor of charity.
 Restore them all to Your sacraments and the life of Your grace, through the merits of the most precious blood of Your Son, our Savior Jesus Christ.
 Saint Monica, please pray and intercede for us.” ~ Amen